2006 NFL season

 The 2006 NFL season was the 87th regular season of the National Football League (NFL).
 Regular season play was held from September 7 to December 31, 2006.

-The season began with the reigning Super Bowl XL champion Pittsburgh Steelers defeating the Miami Dolphins in the NFL Kickoff Game.
+The season began with the reigning Super Bowl XL champion Pittsburgh Steelers defeating the Miami Dolphins in the NFL Kickoff game.

-The NFL title was eventually won by the Indianapolis Colts, when they defeated the Chicago Bears in Super Bowl XLI at Dolphin Stadium at Miami Gardens, Florida on February 4, 2007.
+The NFL title was eventually won by the Indianapolis Colts, when they defeated the Chicago Bears 29–17 in Super Bowl XLI at Dolphin Stadium at Miami Gardens, Florida on February 4, 2007.

 New NFL commissioner

 On March 20, 2006, Paul Tagliabue announced his plans to retire as NFL commissioner.
 During an NFL meeting in Northbrook, Illinois, on August 8, league team owners selected Roger Goodell, the NFL's then-current chief operating officer, as the new commissioner.
 Tagliabue continued to serve as commissioner until Goodell officially replaced him on Friday September 1.

 Tagliabue became NFL commissioner on October 26, 1989.
-During his tenure, the league added four new teams; saw four franchises move (including two franchises—the Rams and Raiders—from Los Angeles, the second-largest television market in the U.S.); the construction of seventeen new stadiums; began its own in-house television specialty cable network, the NFL Network; greatly increased television rights fees with its broadcasters, including the addition of the Fox network and its NFL programming; and maintained labor peace with the players' union.
+During his tenure, the league added four new teams; saw four franchises move (including two franchises—the Rams and Raiders—from Los Angeles, the second-largest television market in the United States); the construction of seventeen new stadiums; began its own in-house television specialty cable network, the NFL Network; greatly increased television rights fees with its broadcasters, including the addition of the Fox network and its NFL programming; and maintained labor peace with the players' union.

 Draft

-The 2006 NFL Draft was held from April 29 to 30, 2006 at New York City's Radio City Music Hall.
+The 2006 NFL draft was held from April 29 to 30, 2006, at New York City's Radio City Music Hall.
 With the first pick, the Houston Texans selected defensive end Mario Williams from North Carolina State University.